-2021 NEOF Pilot Project Grants Competition – early career researchers
+2022 NEOF Pilot Project Grants Competition – Early Career Researchers

 The NERC Environmental Omics Facility provides access to omics capabilities (Genomics, Metabolomics and Proteomics) to the UK environmental research community.

 To help scientists working within the NERC remit to take advantage of these opportunities, NERC is providing funding for small pilot/development projects that wish to access the latest genome sequencing technologies (Pacific BioSciences, Illumina and 10X Genomics).
-Applicants should consult the NEOF capability page and the Centre for Genomic Research (which hosts the genomic capability of NEOF) for a fuller description of the capabilities and technologies available.
+Applicants should consult the Centre for Genomic Research (which hosts the genomic capability of NEOF) for a fuller description of the capabilities and technologies available.
 Enquiries and project discussion can be made through our enquiries page.

 Pilot/development projects should be directed at generating preliminary data or proof of concept in advance of full research grant proposals or fellowship proposals, particularly when it is necessary to demonstrate the applicability or the technical feasibility of new techniques or approaches to NERC-relevant research problems.
 Examples could include proposals wishing to demonstrate, within a NERC context, ‘digital’ transcriptomics using next-generation sequencing, deep metagenomics of environmental samples, de-novo genome assembly from long-read data, or the use of high-throughput sequencing as a genetic tool in natural populations.
 Proposals can also include a request for support with bioinformatic analysis.

-For this call NEOF define an ECR as either a non-independent Postdoctoral Researcher (e.g. a PDRA) or an independent Postdoctoral Researcher (e.g. a research fellow) or an individual with a technician background, such as research or instrument technicians currently employed in a research capacity within the UK in an environmental science discipline relevant to NERC’s remit.
+For this call NEOF define an ECR as a non-independent Postdoctoral Researcher (e.g. a PDRA), an independent Postdoctoral Researcher (e.g. a research fellow) or an individual with a technician background, such as research or instrument technicians currently employed in a research capacity within the UK in an environmental science discipline relevant to NERC’s remit.
 Applicants do not need to be employed from a NERC grant or fellowship.
-Non-independent researchers and those with a technician background should confirm that their line manager has understood the time commitment required for the project and is willing to make this available.
+Non-independent researchers and those in a research support or technical role should confirm that their line manager has understood the time commitment required for the project and is willing to make this available.

 Applicants should note the following:

-- Eligibility: Applicants will demonstrate their early career status and support from their line manager by providing a short CV (NERC standard format 2 page; 2cm margin, Arial 11) and a short statement of support from their line manager.
+- Eligibility: Applicants will demonstrate their early career status and support from their line manager by providing a short CV (NERC standard format: 2 pages, A4, 2-cm margins, Arial 11-point) and a short statement of support from their line manager.

 - Only one project per applicant will be considered.